swongtoledo/SWDV_660_Week4/README.md

 This has the server.py and the client.py requirements of Week 4 assignment.

 I have provided code that sends a "hi" or "any other words" requirement.
-Used the (b') function to get over the "a bytes-like object is required, not 'str"